Sheriff: Fatal shooting of woman in Brainerd area cabin possibly a case of mistaken identity

 Bethany Bernatsky grew up in the Brainerd lakes area and was an "upper level" dressage horse trainer and teacher until about 10 years ago, her brother said.
 "She was a savant in the horse world," he said.

-Responding law enforcement located Moser across the street near an RV park that is owned by Bret and Suzette Jevning.
+Responding law enforcement located Moser across the street near the RV park owned by Jevning.

 Moser, carrying a rifle and hand gun, moved back across the street just south of the cabins, agreed to drop his weapons and was arrested shortly before 1 a.m.

-After Moser's apprehension, members of the county tactical response team checked on cabins in the area where the shots originated.
+After his apprehension, members of the county tactical response team checked on cabins where the shots originated.
 An investigator saw Bernatsky's body on the floor at the end of a hallway.
-An autopsy determined that she was shot several times, including once in the head.
+She was shot several times, including once in the head.

-Investigators recovered from inside the cabin shell casings that "were the same caliber and brand of ammunition in Moser's rifle," the complaint read.
+Shell casings "the same caliber and brand of ammunition in Moser's rifle" were recovered from the cabin, the complaint said.